 Fixed Gear Gallery has photos of fixies from all over the world.
 Not all of them are great, but they are all owned by people who love them.
 There are lots of sweet bikes of all kinds on Velo Space.

 This was my project build for my first winter in Osaka.
-Here's what it's made of: custom built Nagasawa track frame, Phil Wood purple high-flange hubs, Araya silver track rims, the rare Nitto "reversable type" stem with straight Nitto bars, a Campagnolo aero seatpost and a San Marco saddle.
+Here’s what it’s made of: custom refurbished Nagasawa track frame, Phil Wood purple high-flange hubs, Araya silver track rims, the rare Nitto “reversable type” stem with straight Nitto bars, a Campagnolo aero seatpost and a San Marco saddle.
 I bought the frame from Nagasawa himself who lives and works in the suburbs of Osaka.

 This one has a lot of rare stuff on it.
-I think the frame is a Lejeune; I'm not sure how old.
-Colnago straight chrome fork, 60s Campagnolo headset, Cinelli stem and track drops (actually, I'm not sure of the make of the bars; they curve up slightly on both sides of the stem so that there isn't a straight cm on them), Campagnolo seat post, Ideale saddle, Sugino 75 BB (French threads), Campagnolo Pista cranks (151 BCD), skiptooth Campagnolo chain ring (24) and cog (9), Diamond 3/16" skiptooth chain, Campagnolo Record low-flange hubs (36H) laced to Fir EA 61.
+I think the frame is a Lejeune; I’m not sure how old.
+Colnago straight chrome fork, 60s Campagnolo headset, Cinelli stem and track drops (actually, I’m not sure of the make of the bars; they curve up slightly on both sides of the stem so that there isn’t a straight cm on them), Campagnolo seat post, Ideale saddle, Sugino 75 BB (French threads), Campagnolo Pista cranks (151 BCD), skiptooth Campagnolo chain ring (24) and cog (9), Diamond 3/16" skiptooth chain, Campagnolo Record low-flange hubs (36H) laced to Fir EA 61.
+This bike is now living in Bandita‘s restaurant, in Vancouver.

 I built this bike for my sister.
 It was her first fixie.
 She pimped it out a lot nicer after I gave it to her, but sadly it was distroyed by a car.
 The frame is from a mid 80s Bianchi Rekord 842 (2C09315).
 The bike was in bad shape when I got it.
 It had been neglected and abused.
 The fork was ruined and it had been ridden on a broken rear axle.
 Nevertheless, I was still able to use a lot of the original parts.